All Episodes

 I want to underscore what the president said.

-Uh we have the same agenda.
+We have the same agenda.

-Uh we've been friends and acquaintances for a long time.
+We've been friends and acquaintances for a long time.

 Legislatively, obviously, the top priority is tax reduction.

-And I think what the president and I would both like to say to you today, contrary to what some of you may have reported, we're together totally on this agenda to move America forward.
+And I think what the President and I would both like to say to you today, contrary to what some of you may have reported, we're together totally on this agenda to move America forward.

 Would you be okay if tax reform were not passed until next year as opposed to this year?